11 Ways to Drive Employee Engagement in a Challenging Period

 • Revelry have a dedicated Slack channel called #watercooler for virtual conversations.

-• Help Scout hosts monthly ‘troop talks’ bringing together 10+ employees on Zoom to discuss a pre-arranged topic such as sharing recipes, or discussing apps they can’t live without.
+• Help Scout hosts quarterly ‘troop talks’ bringing together 10+ employees on Zoom to discuss a pre-arranged topic such as sharing recipes, or discussing apps they can’t live without.

 Essentially, just because your team is having to work remotely, doesn’t mean team members have to feel isolated.